bjgoodm2/cs498-final/README.md

-# Starter files for MP3
+# CS 498 Final Project -- Carpool

+I guess MP3 is a good skeleton to start with.

 ## Setup
 Use the following commands in your vagrant development environment to get this up and running